You’re up for a ride? You have decided to take your customers onboard and write outstanding survey questions?

 The language used in the questions must be simple and easy to interpret.

-They must not contain complex, technical words, which your audience may not understand.
+They must not contain complex, technical words, that your audience may not understand.

 Additionally, the questions must not be emotionally loaded.
 The most important aspect is to use the correct language to ask questions.